roytang/blog/content/notes/2010/12/15052582565191680/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/15052582565191680/
+title: ''
 ---

-RT [@rocketkeis](https://twitter.com/rocketkeis/): In chat, I'd prefer it if folks go right ahead with their message or question.
-Instead of waiting for me to say "hi" bac ...
+In chat, I'd prefer it if folks go right ahead with their message or question.
+Instead of waiting for me to say "hi" back.
+Less switching.